 While Drops offers language apps for other languages, their Korean Drops app to learn Korean is one of their best.
 Those that are visual learners will love the Drops app.
 It is very vocabulary based, where an image of the word will accompany each vocabulary word.
 As you learn the word, you will need to do small tasks such as matching the image with the phrase which will be written or spoken.
 You can choose which module you want to do at any time.
 In addition, Drops lets the user draw out the Korean word, which helps you learn the Korean alphabet (Hangul).

 This app is great for learning vocabulary, but that is pretty much it.
-You can keep a collection of all the Korean words you have learned, but it will be up to you to learn Korean on your own.
-While the app is free to use, you will only be able to know for 5 minutes of any module every 10 hours.
-With their monthly subscription, you will get unlimited access to all the learning modules and materials.
+You can keep a collection of all the Korean words you have learned, but it will be up to you to learn Korean independently.
+While the app is free to use, you can only know for 5 minutes of any module every 10 hours.
+With their monthly subscription, you can access all the learning modules and materials.
 Their monthly subscription costs around $10 a month.

 What LingoDeer does more than most other language-learning apps is its ability to explain grammar clearly.
 It has a massive collection of audio recordings and exercises.
-You will start by learning the Korean alphabet regarding pronunciation and clear explanations of how to create the sound.
+You will start by learning the Korean alphabet regarding pronunciation and clearly explaining how to create the sound.
 Most of the words can be clicked out to hear their proper pronunciation.
-This app is not for children and is more focused on older language learners.
+This app is not for children but focuses on older language learners.
 They have exercises that progress in difficulty as you go.
-The exercises range from multiple-choice, listening, matching pictures to words, filling in the blank, and ordering sentences, just to name a few.
+The exercises range from multiple-choice, listening, matching pictures to words, filling in the blank, and ordering sentences, to name a few.
 The app is not free, for the monthly subscription will cost $12 a month and $60 for the year.

 Teuida: Learn Korean & Speak